kammitama5/Puzzles/README.md

 - Ask for details (size of data, how contained, what type)
 - Remember to be specific and clear when naming variables
 - Comment code as needed
+- If you find a bug, don't randomly try to fix output.
+Try to trace *why* it occurrs